juniorsundarCasual/TGT/vault/volume-5.chapter-383.md

 "What I've done?"
 Revian parroted with a confused expression.

 Guy solemnly rubbed his face and said, "You have crippled yourself.
-Check you mana core."
+Check your mana core."

 Revian's eyes widened in disbelief before he quickly moved his concentration to his mana core.
 The first thing he noticed was that he'd advanced, which elicited a smile, but it was quickly extinguished the moment his senses landed on his core.